TrinityCore/tc-wiki/database/master/world/areatrigger_involvedrelation.md

 | [id](#id) | mediumint(8) | unsigned | PRI | NO | 0 |  | Identifier |
 | [quest](#quest) | mediumint(8) | unsigned |  | NO | 0 |  | Quest Identifier |
 &nbsp;

 ## Description of fields

+> If there is a record in the table for a quest, then the quest will not be completed until the player activates this areatriger.
+The quest is not necessarily finished after that, but that one condition of the quest is satisfied.
+If the only condition of the quest is to explore an area, then the quest will be complete.
+{.is-info}

 ### id
 This is the trigger ID from [AreaTrigger.db2](https://wow.tools/dbc/?dbc=areatrigger){target=_blank}